Equipment and Tools for Small-Scale Intensive Crop Production

 Hand tools can thoroughly prepare a small amount of land for planting.
 Spades and digging forks are designed to thrust vertically into the soil rather than at an angle.
 They are preferable to a shovel because the blade of a shovel is often shorter than the blade of a spade; in addition, the curve of a shovel blade makes it difficult to deeply penetrate the soil.
 Short-handled spades and forks with a D- or T-shaped handle allow for more efficient use of energy when digging deeply and when moving soil.

 After the soil has been forked or spaded, a garden rake can be used to break up larger clods and remove residues and stones that, left alone, could interfere with planting, cultivation, and overall plant health.
 Rakes can also be used to level a bed and open furrows for seeding.
 They can be used with the head facing either up or down and by using a push-pull motion.
 The handle of a rake can also be held parallel to the body so that the head can be used to lightly tamp down the soil after seeding.
-The seedbed rake is designed with longer tines that can be covered with tubing to mark out specific rows for planting.
+The seedbed rake is designed with longer tines that can be used to mark out specific rows for planting.

 Primary Tillage Equipment

 Chisel plows, or field cultivators, have curved shanks (also known as chisels) with sweeps or other tips attached to them.
 They are used for loosening the soil without inverting it, thus leaving residues on the soil surface.
 They are often used to break up hardpans and heavy soils and can be run across a bed before planting root crops.
 Root penetration can also be improved with a subsoiler.
-Subsoilers have straighter and longer shanks than chisel plows, usually about 18 inches; each shank needs about 25 horsepower to penetrate 18 inches or so.
+Subsoilers have straighter and longer shanks than chisel plows, usually about 18 inches; each shank needs about 25 horsepower to penetrate 16 to 18 inches or so.
 Subsoilers are also used to break up compacted soils and improve drainage and aeration by penetrating deeper than a chisel plow into the soil.

 Spading machines are an alternative to using a rotary tiller.
 Common in Europe, spading machines loosen the soil and incorporate residues without turning the soil.
 Spaders are either rotary or reciprocating, and the spades on both types move more slowly than a rotary tiller through the soil.
 This action works the soil more effectively without causing compaction.
 Depending on the condition of the soil, a fine seedbed can be accomplished in a single pass without secondary tillage.